All Stories

 He presently also divides his time between private clinical practice, and as a full-time adjunct faculty member at the Bryn Mawr College Graduate School of Social Work and Social Research (since 2002), where he annually teaches Group Treatment, Clinical Social Work Practice with Children and Adolescents, and Clinical Social Work in Schools.
 Regularly conducting a number of therapy groups at both Benchmark School and in his psychotherapy practice, he currently is leading two mixed gender, mixed diagnosis open-ended relational psychotherapy groups for high school aged youth, and a SPACE (Supportive Parenting of Anxious Childhood Emotions) group for Benchmark parents.
 A Fellow in the AGPA, and regular faculty member at CONNECT, he is also a co-chair of the Child and Adolescent Special Interest Group.
 Additionally, he has been on the board of the Philadelphia Area Group Psychotherapy Society since 2008.
 Tom is the author of “Ethically Informed Group Practice” in the Handbook of Child and Adolescent Group Therapy.

-Donna J. Harris, MA, MSW, LCSW, CGP is an African American, licensed clinical social worker who has practiced for over 30 years.
-She is the Director of Intercultural Counselling, LLC, located in the western suburbs of Philadelphia, which provides individual and group psychotherapy and psychoanalysis to adults.
+Donna J. Harris, MA, MSW, LCSW, CGP is an African American, licensed clinical social worker with over 30 years of practice experience.
+She is the Director of Intercultural Counselling, LLC, which provides culturally responsive individual and group psychotherapy to adults.
 She is certified in Relational Psychoanalysis, Mindful Facilitation and Group Psychotherapy.
-Currently she facilitates intercultural support groups as well as BIPOC & Intercultural training process groups for therapists.
+She facilitates trauma support groups as well as BIPOC & Intercultural training process groups for mental health practitioners.

 Ms. Harris founded Intercultural Network LLC, to address the needs of organizations in their efforts to become more equitable and inclusive by providing customized assessments and training.
-She has served as faculty at Bryn Mawr College’s Graduate School of Social Work and Social Research for 18 years.
-Ms. Harris is also President of the Philadelphia Area Group Psychotherapy Society (PAGPS).
+She frequently presents at local and national organizations interested in cultivating trauma informed, anti-racist practices.
+She is a Qualified Administrator for the Intercultural Development Inventory (IDI®) and has served as clinical faculty at Bryn Mawr College’s Graduate School of Social Work and Social Research for 20 years.
+Ms. Harris is also President of the Philadelphia Area Group Psychotherapy Society (PAGPS) and serves on the Board of the American Group Psychotherapy Association (AGPA).

 Brian Ashin, LCSW, LMSW, CGP has been in private practice since 1990 working with individuals, couples and groups.
 He received his Social Work education in 1979 from Wayne State University in Detroit, Michigan and subsequent training in Marriage and Family Therapy in Philadelphia at the Family Institute of Philadelphia.